 Many people treasure their canine companions dearly and regard them as integral members of the family unit.
 A big part of being a responsible dog owner is knowing when something isn’t quite right with your furry friend and taking action to fix the problem.

-Therefore, it’s up to both specialists and dog owners to provide post-surgery care for dogs to help your pup fully rehabilitate and gradually resume their regular activities.
-While canine rehabilitation has the same basic end goal as rehabilitation in humans, it requires a unique and specialized approach to cater to a canine’s unique anatomy.
+Therefore, it’s up to specialists and dog owners to provide post-surgery care for dogs to help your pup fully rehabilitate and gradually resume their regular activities.
+While canine rehabilitation has the same primary end goal as rehabilitation in humans, it requires a unique and specialized approach to cater to a canine’s unique anatomy.

 Benefits of post-surgery care for dogs